anirudhtopiwala/Human_Detector/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ---

+The loss in coverage of 7 percent is beacuse of uncovered statements by the unit test.
+Example of these are code blocks which are put in place to check the correct input of directory path or to check the correct dimensions of different variables.
+And as unit tests are given the right image inputs, these code blocks dont get covered.
 ## Overview

 Human detection is an old and important problem in the field of object detection.
 Current technologies